habanzu/cvrp/README.md

 The C++ code is called from there.
 To understand how SCIP works, take a look at `model.py`.
 `plot.py` contains code for automatically plotting all the instances at once.

+To understand the C code, start with the functions initGraph() and labelling(), as these are interfaced by python.

 ## Data
 The data of the test runs, on which the thesis is based, can be found in in the directory `output_data`.